 This is the first in a series of posts on efficient web development.
 Subscribe to our blog or check back for future updates and posts.

 At WrightIMC, we’re always looking for ways to improve our productivity.
 Whether this means optimizing code, or debugging errors more rapidly—efficiency is something we can all work on improving.
-Luckily, in the world of development there are a number of tools and communities that you can leverage to lower the turnover time on your projects.
-Here are 3 tips and tools to help make your development more efficient.
+Luckily, in the world of development, there are a number of tools and communities that you can leverage to lower the turnover time on your projects.
+Here are 3 web development tips and tools to help make you more efficient.